vkhoi/Super-Resolution-PyTorch/SRCNN/README.md

 The network is trained on the *T91* dataset and validated on the *Set5* dataset.
 Link to download these datasets can be downloaded from [here](http://vllab.ucmerced.edu/wlai24/LapSRN).
 This is the project page of LapSRN, another super-resolution DNN.
 After the datasets have been downloaded and extracted, please go to *data.py* to change the directory of the training and validation set.

 ## Training
-I found the network weight initialization scheme and optimizing using SGD as described in the paper is extremely slow and hard to optimize.
-Therefore, I use the default weight initialization of PyTorch and Adam optimizer for training, which is much faster and helps me successfully reproduce the paper reported results.
+I found the network weight initialization scheme and optimizing using SGD as described in the paper is slow and hard to optimize.
+Also, as I only want to quickly try out SRCNN, I use the default weight initialization of PyTorch and Adam optimizer for training, which is faster but does not produce results as good as those reported in the paper.

 ## Evaluation
 Performance of the network is evaluated using the conventional benchmark of this literature - PSNR metric.
 To ensure that we get the PSNR performance, it is advised [here](https://github.com/twtygqyy/pytorch-LapSRN) that we should use the MATLAB function (psnr, rgb2ycbcr, ycbcr2rgb, etc.) for evaluating.
 However, as this project is only for learning purpose and switching between Python and MATLAB is troublesome, I try to re-implement these functions (they are put in *utilities.py*).